emotiq/emotiq/README.md

 We assert an MIT license over this source aggregation; see
 <https://github.com/emotiq/emotiq/blob/master/LICENSE.txt>.

-## Developer installation instructions to test the basic EMOTIQ-TESTS system
+## Developer installation instructions to run the software

 This is a predominantly Common Lisp code base.